ARTISTS

 There he met his Spanish wife to be, Miriam, and soon they decided to go and live in Asturias, Spain, where they had a daughter, who they called Morgana.

-With the firm intention of providing her with the same interesting youth they had both enjoyed, they moved to Rome, Italy, where they now set up camp.
+With the firm intention of providing her with the same interesting youth they had both enjoyed, they moved to Rome, Italy, where they set up camp.

-He is an english and portuguese teacher, has a dog and an enormous amount of books, records and memories.
+He is an English and Portuguese teacher, has a dog and an enormous amount of books, records and memories.

 LONG LIVE MOMPRACEM !